HansKindberg-Net/Xml-Transformation-Lab-Temporary/ReadMe.md

 ## Important

-<IsWebApplicationProject> in WebApplication\Build\Build.targets is important to have to be able to have a package for both WebApplications and NONE WebApplication and make the
-behaviour dependant on that: On build behaviour and On publish behaviour.
+&lt;IsWebApplicationProject&gt; in WebApplication\Build\Build.targets is important to have to be able to have a package for both WebApplications and NONE WebApplication and make the behaviour dependant on that: On build behaviour and On publish behaviour.

 Look at, for $(Configuration) dependency: